polyrand/sniplib/README.md

 ## Notice

-If you find a snippet without the appropiate source inside please let me know so that I can give credit to its author.
+If you find a snippet without the appropriate source inside please let me know so that I can give credit to its author.

 ## Release History